-- program notes in the sections "Undergraduate Academic Programs" and "Undergraduate Course Descriptions." - 10.
-Obtaining official certification for graduation verified by the assigned academic advisor, chair of the appropriate academic department, and the University Registrar. - 11.
-Participating in the commencement ceremony following the completion of all degree requirements. - 12.
+- 10. Obtaining official certification for graduation verified by the assigned academic advisor, chair of the appropriate academic department, and the University Registrar. - 11.
 Participating in all outcomes assessment testing (e.g., general education assessment, major field assessment, etc.) and activities when requested.
 Students may be required to complete one or more questionnaires and to take one or more standardized tests to determine general educational achievement as a prerequisite to graduation.
 Unless required in a particular program, no minimum score or level of achievement is required for graduation or type of degree awarded.
 Participation may be required of all students, students in certain programs, or those selected on a sample basis.
 Additional requirements may appear explicitly or implicitly in policy, procedural, and program statements throughout this and other sections of the catalog and on the website.